DiTEC-project/pyaerial/README.md

     )

 Part of the [`rule_extraction.py`](aerial/rule_extraction.py) script.
-Generates frequent itemsets from a trained AutoEncoder using the same Aerial+ mechanism.
+Generates frequent itemsets from a trained AutoEncoder using the same Aerial++ mechanism.

 **Parameters**: